Infant

-In common terminology, a baby is the very young offspring of adult human beings, while infant (from Latin īnfāns 'baby, child') is a formal or specialised synonym.
-The terms may also be used to refer to juveniles of other organisms.
-A newborn is, in colloquial use, a baby who is only hours, days, or weeks old; while in medical contexts, a newborn or neonate (from Latin neonātus 'newborn') is an infant in the first 28 days after birth (the term applies to premature, full term, and postmature infants).
+An infant (from Latin īnfāns 'baby, child', literally 'unspeaking') is a very young human being.
+Baby is an alternative term for infant.
+The terms may also be used to refer to juvenile beings of other organisms.
+A newborn is, in mainstream use, an infant who is only hours, days, or weeks old; while in medical contexts, a newborn or neonate (from Latin neonātus 'newborn') is an infant in the first 28 days after birth (the term applies to premature, full term, and postmature infants).

 Infants born prior to 37 weeks of gestation are called "premature", those born between 39 and 40 weeks are "full term", those born through 41 weeks are "late term", and anything beyond 42 weeks is considered "post term".

 Before birth, the offspring is called a fetus.
 The term infant is typically applied to very young children under one year of age; however, definitions may vary and may include children up to two years of age.
 When a human child learns to walk, they are appropriately called a toddler instead.

 Other uses

 In British English, an infant school is for children aged between four and seven.

-As a legal term, infancy is more like minority, and continues until a person reaches 18 years of age.
+As a legal term, infancy may mean "minority", and continues until a person reaches the age of majority.